-First, a little more background; it is not entirely clear when APUs first became widely available, but by the early-to-mid-2000s, Bergstrom, Thermo King, Carrier, and RigMaster, along with a number of other competitors, were all offering APU systems.
+First, a little more background.
+It is not entirely clear when APUs first became widely available, but by the early to mid-2000s, Bergstrom, Thermo King, Carrier, and RigMaster, along with a number of other competitors, were all offering APU systems.
 Today there are a lot of commonalities between the machines.
 The vast majority of APUs are of two designs, either all-electric or diesel-powered.
-Diesel-powered APUs use diesel from the truck’s fuel tank to fuel two cylinder small diesel engines from Yanmar, Caterpillar, Perkins, and others.
+Diesel-powered APUs use diesel from the truck’s fuel tank to fuel 2-cylinder small diesel engines from Yanmar, Caterpillar, Perkins, and others.
 All-electric systems store energy in absorbed glass mat lead-acid batteries that can then be used to provide power to air conditioning compressors or inverters.
 Other technologies that are being tested include fuel cells, lithium ion batteries, and compressed natural gas systems, but the cost-effectiveness of these systems remains essentially unmarketable.

 Methodology and Findings